The history of the IFBB from 1946 till the present time

 The International Federation of Bodybuilding and Fitness (IFBB) was founded in 1946 in Montreal by brothers Ben and Joe Weider.
 The two founding countries were Canada and the United States of America.

 Over the next 69 years, the IFBB would grow to include National Federations from 191 countries.
 The current IFBB President is Dr. Rafael Santonja, from Spain, who was elected in 2006, and re-elected in 2010 and in 2014 at the IFBB World Congress in Brasilia.

 In 1969, the IFBB became a member of the General Association of International Sports Federations (GAISF), now SportAccord.
 The IFBB is also affiliated with the International Council of Sport Science and Physical Education (ICSSPE), the International Pierre de Coubertin Committee, the World Games (IWGA) and the International Council of Coach Education (ICCE).

-The IFBB is recognized by the Supreme Council for Sport in Africa, the Association of Pan American Sport Federations (ACODEPA).
+The IFBB is recognized by the Olympic Council of Asia (OCA) and the Association of Pan American Sport Federations (ACODEPA).

 The IFBB is a not-for-profit international amateur sport governing body with a democratically elected Executive Council.
 The IFBB meets annually at its International Congress, held in conjunction with the Men’s World Amateur Bodybuilding Championships.

-- According to the statistics, over 100 million people regularly train in gyms and fitness centers in six continents.
+• According to the statistics, over 100 million people regularly train in gyms and fitness centres on six continents.

-- www.ifbb.com receives 15 million hits over 180 countries around the world.
+• www.ifbb.com receives 15 million hits each month from over 180 countries around the world.